Thank you for reading our post, please rate this article at the end.

 Self-Defense

 The most obvious reason for carrying a pocket knife is that it provides an easy way to defend yourself in a tough situation.
-Since these blades are so much smaller than other knives, keeping them in your pocket until the need arises is easier, which it hopefully never will.
+Since these blades are so much smaller than other knives, keeping them in your pocket until the need arises is easier, which hopefully it never will.

 Remember that pocket knives aren’t fighting knives, so they will not be the ideal blade you would use in a defensive situation.
 Rather, a pocket knife is convenient to carry in case you need it, a distinction you must understand for your safety.